 - Beverly Terrace Historic District, Lummus Park Historic District, Morningside Historic District, Palm Grove Historic District, Riverview Historic District, and South River Drive Historic District, contact Indra Alma at Ialam@miamigov.com or 305-416-1096

-- Archaeological Conservations Zones, Demolition Waivers, Downtown National Register District, Environmental Preservation Districts, and Scenic Transportation Corridors, contact Adrian Espinosa-Valdor at Aespinosa@miamigov.com or 305-416-1418
+- Archaeological Conservations Areas, Demolition Permits, Downtown National Register District, Environmental Preservation Districts, and Scenic Transportation Corridors, contact Adrian Espinosa-Valdor at Aespinosa@miamigov.com or 305-416-1418

 - Bayside Historic District, Buena Vista East Historic District, Coconut Grove Village West Multiple Property Designation, Miami Modern/Biscayne Boulevard Historic District, Spring Garden Historic District, and Section 106 Applications, contact Ken Kalmis, at firstname.lastname@example.org or 305-416-1551

-- Ad Valorem Applications, Designation of Historic Resources, Historic Districts, Multiple Property Designations, and Archaeological Sites and Zones, contact Anna Pernas, email@example.com or 305-416-1137
+- Ad Valorem Applications, Demolition Waivers, Charles Ave New Construction, Designation of Historic Resources, Historic Districts, Multiple Property Designations, Transfer of Development Density (TDD)/Transfer of Development Rights (TDR), contact Anna Pernas, email@example.com or 305-416-1137

 You will need many of the following documents in order to get this certificate.
 You will be instructed which documents are needed during your pre-application meeting, above.